Dr Graham Hendry

 fax: (02) 9351 4331

 Graham joined the ITL in September 2009.
 He began his academic career in teacher education at the University of Sydney in the then Faculty of Education.
 His background is in educational psychology.
-In 1995 he moved to the Faculty of Medicine to join the fledgling ‘medical education unit’ established to develop and evaluate the pioneering graduate-entry medical program.
-He has over 20 years educational development and research experience in education.
+In 1995 he moved to the Faculty of Medicine to join the fledgling ‘Medical Education Unit’ established to develop and evaluate the pioneering graduate-entry medical program.

 Graham’s research interests include teaching and student learning in higher education, and academic staff professional learning.
 His most recent research has focussed on students’ perceptions of the usefulness of exemplars and benefits to staff of peer observational learning.